-Try to maintain harmony among the team members.
-They are sociable, interested in others and will introducing people, draw them out and make them feel comfortable.
+Tries to maintain harmony among the team members.
+They are sociable, interested in others and will introduce people, draw them out and make them feel comfortable.
 They may be willing to change their own views to get a group decision.
-They works well with different people and can be depended on to promote a positive atmosphere, helping the team to gel.
-They pull people and tasks together developing rapport.
+They work well with different people and can be depended on to promote a positive atmosphere, helping the team to gel.
+They pull people and tasks together thereby developing rapport.
 They are tolerant individuals and good listeners who will listen carefully to the views of other group members.
 They are good judges of people, diplomatic and sensitive to the feelings of others and not seen as a threat.
-Able to recognise and resolve differences of opinion and the the development of conflict, they enable "difficult" team-members to contribute positively.
+They are able to recognise and resolve differences of opinion and the the development of conflict, they enable "difficult" team-members to contribute positively.

 They may say:

 "We haven't heard from Mike yet: I'd like to hear what you think about this."